 15. White Man (May), A Day At The Races, 1976

-Another breathtaking exploration by Brian of the possibilities of two-part and three-part guitar harmonies, White Man is a snarling howl of anger and rage at the tragic fate of America’s native peoples – “the hell you’ve made” – all but wiped out by the onward march of European so-called ‘civilisation’.
+Another breathtaking exploration by Brian of the possibilities of two-part and three-part guitar harmonies, White Man is a snarling howl of anger and rage at the tragic fate of America’s native peoples, all but wiped out by the onward march of European so-called ‘civilisation’ — “the hell you’ve made”.
 Freddie brilliantly conveys the pain and anguish in his throat-shredding vocals.
 Best moment: guitar and drums from roughly 3:02 and particularly Roger’s drums at 3:09.

 14. The Fairy Feller’s Master-Stroke (Mercury), Queen II, 1974

-The original and best example of Freddie’s penchant for writing fast-paced quirky arrangements, accompanied by witty or unusual lyrics – Seaside Rendezvous, Mustapha, Bicycle Race and the operatic section of Bohemian Rhapsody follow in the same tradition.
-Written around a notorious Richard Dadd painting and obviously the result of painstaking research (not something one would associate with later-era Freddie).
-Best moment: “…What a quaere fellow!”.
+The original and best example of Freddie’s penchant for writing fast-paced quirky arrangements, accompanied by witty or unusual lyrics — Seaside Rendezvous, Mustapha, Bicycle Race and the operatic section of Bohemian Rhapsody follow in the same tradition.
+Written around a painting by troubled nineteenth-century artist Richard Dadd and obviously the result of painstaking research (not something one would associate with later-era Freddie).
+Best moment: “…What a quaere fellow!”

 13. Radio Ga Ga (Taylor), The Works, 1984